search

 What percentage of previous graduates have gained work?

-Do I need insurance?
+Do I need liability insurance?

 What is a CTHP relationship to a Music Therapist?

-Most importantly, people who come to harp therapy learn quickly that it is not about entertaining people (although from the outside perspective, it may seem that way to some).
+Most importantly, people who come to harp therapy learn quickly that it is not about “entertainment” (although from an outside perspective, it may seem that way to some).
 Instead, harp practitioners intentionally use the power of sound to support healing.
-By matching a listener’s resonance, their mood, their breathing tempo and musical preferences, the CTHP can induce the relaxation response, increase the patient’s oxygenation levels, leading to less anxiety and pain.
+By matching a listener’s resonance, their mood, their breathing tempo, and musical preferences, a Certified Therapeutic Harp Practitioner can induce a relaxation response, leading to an increase the patient’s oxygenation levels, less anxiety and pain.
 Our interactive approach also elevates the mood of the patient, increasing these benefits.
-See our HEARTMATH site to view how we can measure this.
-HERE
+See our HEARTMATH Web page to view how we can measure this.

 IHTP does not discriminate in any way on the basis of age, creed, ethnicity, gender, marital status, national origin, race, sexual orientation, or the like in the administration of its policies and programs.
 We do require that participants are 18 years of age.
-We have a special teen program, IHTP-TAP for ages 13-17.

 What are the requirements for people who have completed other programs, such as Therapeutic programs, Music Therapy, Music Thanatology?